Introduction to Automatic Learning

 |Name||Minimum weighting||Maximum weighting|

-Learn to use specific software for classification in natural language processing tasks.
+* To use specific software for natural language processing tasks classification

 2. Basic descriptive statistics